jack8966/JKOPay_FullStack/server/README.md

 ## Project Structure

-The project follows a clean architecture pattern with the following structure:
+The project follows a Domain-Driven Design with the following structure:

 ```
 src/